puutaro/difbk/README.md

 ### Search

-Difbk can search path or file contents.
+`difbk` can search path or file contents.
 It's freqently use feature, and strong one at the same time.

 #### Path search
 1. type bellow command